Holy Man: Production

-According to Splitsider, John Candy was signed on for the role played by Murphy back in 1993, a year before the former's death.
-Murphy turned down the lead role that eventually went to Chris Tucker in Rush Hour to star in this film instead.
+According to Splitsider, John Candy was signed on for the role played by Eddie Murphy back in 1993, a year before Candy's death.

 Reception

 Box office

-Holy Man was a major box office failure, as it grossed $12,069,719 in North America, compared to its budget of over $60 million.
-The film was released in the United Kingdom on February 19, 1999, and only opened on #8.
+Holy Man was a major box office failure, as it grossed $12,069,719 in the United States and Canada and $27 million worldwide, compared to its budget of over $60 million.

 Critical response

 Holy Man received largely negative reviews, with criticism aimed at the script and acting.
 Based on 50 reviews collected by the film review aggregate Rotten Tomatoes, 12% of critics gave Holy Man a positive review, with an average rating of 3.8/10.
 Its consensus states: "Cloying and unfunny, Holy Man wastes the repartee between Eddie Murphy and Jeff Goldblum on the gospel of toothless satire and unearned sentimentality."
-On Metacritic, which assigns a weighted average score out of 100, the film has a score of 41 based on reviews from 19 critics, indicating "mixed or average reviews".
+On Metacritic, which assigns a weighted average score out of 100, the film has a score of 41 based on reviews from 19 critics, indicating "mixed or average" reviews.
 Roger Ebert for the Chicago Sun Times gave it 2 out of 4 stars, calling Murphy's character "an uninteresting enigma" and criticizing the film for being too credulous and missing opportunities for satire.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 In June 2009, Murphy referred to Holy Man as a "horrendous movie".
 Although he did not identify the film by name, he mentioned it on The Tonight Show with Conan O'Brien as a reference to the film he starred in featuring a cameo with singer James Brown.
 In November 2011, on Late Night with Jimmy Fallon, Murphy outright called Holy Man a horrendous movie, though he later backtracked and said, "It's not that bad, but it's pretty bad."